How To Clean And Lubricate Hedge Trimmer Blades

 To ensure the smoothest operation of your hedge trimmer and to make sure that you get the longest possible blade life should lubricate the blade after each use.

-You will often be told that you need to lubricate both before and after use, but let’s be honest, not everyone has the time or the inclination to be doing something as fussy as this every time they use their hedge cutters.
+You will often be told that you need to lubricate both before and after use, but let’s be honest, not everyone has the time or the inclination to be doing something as fussy as this every time they use their hedge cutter.

 We recommend using the trimmer, cleaning the blades, lubricating the blades and then put away ready for use the next time.
+Esspecially if your not just using the clipper in the garden but for commercial work, it may be a small challenge but worth it.

 What you will need